timbouc/cart/README.md

 * Manage vouchers and miscellaneous values with Conditions
 * Sync frontend and backend instances with remote storage connection
 * Comes with a default local storage (Node.js)
-* Save miscellaneous data to cart
+* Save miscellaneous data to cart (e.g. currency, purchase metadata)